 Sexual Health Education

-Districts that choose to offer sexual health education must comply with the Healthy Youth Act, which is based on the legislature's finding "that young people should have the knowledge and skills necessary to build healthy relationships, and to protect themselves from unintended pregnancy and sexually transmitted diseases, including HIV infection."
-The law defines comprehensive sexual health education, which must be age-appropriate, medically accurate, evidence-informed, address both abstinence and other prevention methods, and appropriate for all students regardless of gender, race, disability status or sexual orientation.
+Districts, when providing sexual health education, must comply with RCW 28A.300.475, which is based on the legislature's finding "that young people should have the knowledge and skills necessary to build healthy relationships, and to protect themselves from unintended pregnancy and sexually transmitted diseases, including HIV infection."
+The law defines comprehensive sexual health education, which must be age-appropriate, medically accurate, evidence-informed, address both abstinence and other prevention methods, and appropriate for all students regardless of gender, race, disability status, sexual orientation or other protected class status.

 Health/Sexual Health Education Standards

 - WA Health and Physical Education K-12 Standards

 - Sexual Health Education Standards Comparison (2018) provides a comparison of the 2016 WA Health Education K-12 Learning Standards and the National Sexuality Education Standards.
 This document will be useful for curriculum alignment and planning purposes and may be used in conjunction with the 2013 Standards Comparison.

 - Sexual Health Education Standards Comparison (2013) provides a comparison of National Sexuality Education Standards, ELA Common Core State Standards, WA 2005 Guidelines, the Healthy Youth Act and the 2008 K-12 Health and Fitness Learning Standards.
 Sample activities to link sexual health education and ELA standards are provided.